Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/README.md

 **PRG board top**
 ![](/Pictures/Magician_Lord_PRG_top.JPG)

 PCM is an ALTERA MAX EPM7128STC100-6 ([ALTERA MAX 7000 family](/Datasheets/ALTERA_MAX_7000.pdf)).
 The PRG board uses [Macronix 2 MBytes Flash memory](/Datasheets/Macronix%20MX29F1615PC-10.pdf) for V1, V2 and P1.
 There is enough room on P1 to [cram the two sets](https://www.youtube.com/watch?v=kXWZlWuGljk) of program ROMS of this game with a switch.
 The double slots for P1 and V1 / V2 are probably meant to populate the board with whatever SOP-44, 5V tolerant 2MBytes or more flash memory chips (I do not find any possible reference though).
+Marking [below P1](/Magician_Lord_hacks/Hacking_Magician_Lord_01.jpg) is TC5316200, which is the [mask ROM counterpart](/Datasheets/Toshiba%20TC5316200.pdf).

 **PRG board bottom**
 ![](/Pictures/Magician_Lord_PRG_bottom.JPG)